civican/legisinfo/42-1/bills/C-30/bill_text.md

   a summary of pricing trends in the pharmaceutical industry; and

-  the name of each **rights holder and former rights holder** in respect of whom an order was made under subsection **81(1) or 82(2) or section 83** during the year and a statement as to the status of the matter in respect of which the order was made.
+  the name of each rights holder and former rights holder in respect of whom an order was made under subsection 81(1) or 82(2) or section 83 during the year and a statement as to the status of the matter in respect of which the order was made.

-**(3)** The summary referred to in paragraph (2)(a) may be based on information and documents provided to the Board by any **rights holder or former rights holder** under section 80, 81 or 82 or in any proceeding under section 83, but shall not be set out in a manner that would make it possible to identify that **rights holder or former rights holder**.
+**(3)** The summary referred to in paragraph (2)(a) may be based on information and documents provided to the Board by any rights holder or former rights holder under section 80, 81 or 82 or in any proceeding under section 83, but shall not be set out in a manner that would make it possible to identify that rights holder or former rights holder.

 ### Section 57

   **(1)** Paragraph 101(1)(d) of the English version of the Act is replaced by the following:

-    specifying factors for the purposes of subsection 85(1) or (2), including factors relating to the introductory price of any medicine to which a patented invention, **or invention protected by a certificate of supplementary protection**, pertains;
+    specifying factors for the purposes of subsection 85(1) or (2), including factors relating to the introductory price of any medicine to which a patented invention, or invention protected by a certificate of supplementary protection, pertains;

   **(2)** Paragraph 101(1)(h) of the English version of the Act is replaced by the following:

-    requiring or authorizing the Board to perform **the** duties, in addition to those provided for in this Act, **that** are specified in the regulations, including duties to be performed by the Board in relation to the introductory price of any medicine to which a patented invention, **or invention protected by a certificate of supplementary protection**, pertains; and
+    requiring or authorizing the Board to perform the duties, in addition to those provided for in this Act, that are specified in the regulations, including duties to be performed by the Board in relation to the introductory price of any medicine to which a patented invention, or invention protected by a certificate of supplementary protection, pertains; and

 ### Section 58